Written in collaboration with Michael Sullivan

 “…because of the [confident] hope [of experiencing that] which is reserved and waiting for you in heaven…” Colossians 1:5

 The truth of the Cross is HOPE.
-When the veil was torn, Jesus opened the gateway to heaven and constant fellowship between God and believers in Christ.
+When the veil was torn, Jesus opened the gateway to Heaven with that came continuous fellowship between God and believers in Jesus Christ.
 In Ephesians 2:13-19, Paul writes, “But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall.”
 (NAS 1977)

 You cannot take the Cross out of the Church.
 To do so, negates the reason Jesus Christ died.
 You cannot downplay its role in the life of the Church or the believer.
-I’ve heard some recently that call the Cross a “tree” or that Jesus carried a “timber” on His back!
-In my opinion, that is blasphemy.
-It is on the CROSS of Calvary that we are saved through the whipping and lashes He took on His body.
+It is on the CROSS of Calvary that we are saved through the brutal barbaric whipping and lashes Jesus took on His body.
 It is on the CROSS of Calvary that our sins are buried under the blood that poured out of His crucified body.
 It is on the CROSS of Calvary that we are granted eternal life with Him in Heaven.

 There is a place of victory, peace, joy, and newness of life.
 Accept Christ’s call to run to Him and find rest.
 Go to the Cross of Jesus Christ.
 The world needs this message today.
 This is the message of hope, peace and brotherhood.
 This is what the world calls “foolishness’ but what God has been please to call “wisdom”.
 What do you call it?